tomkyle/dsgvo-twig/README.md

 ## Use at own risk

-**As “best practices” have not evolved, the texts provided here can not be considered “legally bullet-proof”.**
+**As “best practices” have not evolved yet, the texts provided here can not be considered “legally bullet-proof”.** In any case, stay in touch with your Data Protection Officer.

 ## Installation